-Program Manager – Domestic Violence, Sexual Assault, Emergency Shelter
+Program Manager – Domestic Violence, Sexual Assault, Special Victims Response Team (SVRT)

 QUALIFICATIONS: The Program Manager will be a leader with at least 1 year of supervisory experience, ideally in the non-profit social services sector, followed by experience gathering and evaluating information and making actionable recommendations to senior leadership.
-S/he will ideally have experience managing employees for a complex nonprofit with multiple funding sources including government (federal and state) contracts.
 Under the direct supervision of the Program Director they will manage the day-to-day operations of services assigned including, but not limited to, domestic and sexual violence; temporary housing, advocacy, resources, & referrals; parenting; and community topical presentations.
-The Manager is a member of the Agency Leadership Team and as such, collaborates regularly and creatively in the areas of human resource management, personnel development, operations’ efficiency, client case management, and grants compliance and reporting.
+The Manager is a member of the Agency Leadership Team and as such, collaborates regularly and creatively in the areas of human resource management, personnel development, operations’ efficiency, individual served case management, and grants compliance and reporting.

 They should have the following experience and attributes:

 - A Bachelor’s Degree in sociology, social work, education, counseling or related field and two years of experience working directly with victims of domestic violence, sexual assault, elder abuse, stalking and harassment, preferred but not required.